Preffect-Inc/lead-engineer-coding-challenge/README.md

+# Preffect Coding Challenge

+In order to help us assess your skills as a developer and ability to navigate external services, please complete the exercise outlined below.
+We’re looking for demonstration of:
+- Thoughtful product design with scalability in mind
+- Clean, well-structured, and performant code
+- Creativity in implementation

+In case something is unclear or you have any questions regarding the task, please do not hesitate to contact us at ryanne@preffect.com

+Happy coding!

 ## Overview

 You have a Django-based project that already loads users from `data/users.csv` and exposes them at `/users/`.
 However, there’s a file `app/legacy_service.py` which contains messy, standalone logic for loading users, searching them, and serving them via a basic HTTP server.
 Your first task is to **refactor and integrate this legacy code into the Django application** in a clean, maintainable scalable way.